Codecademy/docs/content/c-sharp/concepts/strings/terms/join/join.md

   - 'paths/computer-science'
 ---

-The **`Join()`** method concatenates an array or a collection of strings into a single string, with a specified separator inserted between each element.
-This is particularly useful for creating formatted strings, such as comma-separated lists, from collections of data. data.
+The **`.Join()`** method concatenates an array or a collection of strings into a single string, with a specified separator inserted between each element.

+This is particularly useful for creating formatted strings from data collections, such as comma-separated lists.

 ## Syntax